- Public Criticism

-If a judge or magistrate makes what appears to be, or is expressed to be, a comment about CPS policy or practice and if the CCP is satisfied that such an issue genuinely arises he/she should provide a suitable report to CPS Policy Directorate at Headquarters, including an evaluation of the issue and recommendations.
+If a judge or Magistrate makes a comment about CPS policy or practice and if the CCP is satisfied that such an issue genuinely arises, he or she should provide a suitable report to the Director of Prosecution Policy and Inclusion at Headquarters, including an evaluation of the issue and recommendations.

-Policy Directorate will consider the matter in conjunction with any other HQ directorate having an interest.
+The matter should then be considered conjunction with any other HQ directorate sharing an interest.
 A response will be sent to the CCP as soon as possible.

-If any complaints are made about decisions of the CCP, the CCP will draw them to the attention of the Principal Legal Advisor.
+If any complaints are made about decisions of the CCP, the CCP will draw them to the attention of the Director of Legal Services.

-Any commendation by the court of a member of the Service should be reported with equal care using the same procedure.
+Any commendation by the Court of an employee or agent of the CPS should be reported using the same procedure.
 The report should be brought to the attention of the Unit Head and CCP.
-If the member of staff concerned is not present at court when the commendation is given, he/she should be informed as soon as possible.
+If the member of staff concerned is not present at Court when the commendation is given, he/she should be informed as soon as possible.

-Where a judge or magistrate believes that some evidence adduced at trial is perjured s/he can recommend that there should be a police investigation.
+Where a judge or Magistrate believes that some evidence adduced at trial is perjured, he or she can recommend that there should be a police investigation.

 Whether or not any suspected offence requires investigation is a matter for the police to assess on the facts of each case.